geordanr/xwing/.github/issue_template.md

 ## YASB 2.0 Bug Report

 **Note:** If your page doesn't load, try a hard refresh first.
 I update at random hours of the day and you may have been accessing the page at one of those times.
+Unless youre from Mynock Squadron, in which case, it's wholy intentional.

 ### Expected Behavior